Alabama State Hornets baseball

 The Alabama State Hornets baseball team is the varsity intercollegiate baseball program of Alabama State University in Montgomery, Alabama, United States.
-The program's first season was in 1926, and it has been a member of the NCAA Division I Southwestern Athletic Conference since the start of the 1983 season.
+The program's first season was in 1926, and it has been a member of the NCAA Division I while competing in the Southwestern Athletic Conference (SWAC) since the start of the 1983 season.
 Its home venue is the Wheeler–Watkins Baseball Complex, located on Alabama State's campus.
-José Vázquez is the team's head coach starting in the 2017 season.
-The program has appeared in 2 NCAA Tournaments.
-It has won two conference tournament championships and 1 regular season conference title.
-As of the start of the 2018 Major League Baseball season, 1 former Hornet has appeared in Major League Baseball.
+José Vázquez has been the team's head coach since the beginning of the 2017 season.
+The program has appeared in two NCAA tournaments.
+It has won two conference tournament championships and one regular season conference title.
+As of the start of the 2018 Major League Baseball season, one former Hornet has appeared in Major League Baseball.

 History

 Early history

 The program's first season of play was 1926.

+The Hornets won their first ever SWAC title in 2016 and made their first appearance in the NCAA Division I baseball tournament, falling to #16 Florida State and South Alabama in the Tallahassee Regional.
+The Hornets won a second SWAC title in 2022 before bowing out to #1 Tennessee and Georgia Tech in the Knoxville Regional.